SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/05-15 Meeting.md

 3. **Check Acceptance Tests**
     - Confirm the unsure parts with team
     - Make test more clear

 4. **Check User Map**
     - Confirm the unsure parts with team

+5. **Check Data Sample**
+   - Confirm the unsure parts with team

+6. **Pick Up for Presentation**
+   - Pick up who is going to do the presentation

 1. **Assign tasks(continue work on the following tasks)**
     - Improvements on current UI: Tori, Aoxiang